Light Therapy

 Pre-exercise application has the strongest evidence

-A 2025 systematic review and meta-analysis (PubMed 40954632) pooled 19 randomized trials covering 672 participants.
-The finding: PBMT applied before exercise significantly reduced muscle soreness (mean difference β12.27 points; 95% CI β18.14 to β6.40; IΒ²=48%).
-The authors graded the certainty as low, but the direction and magnitude were consistent enough that the pre-exercise protocol has become the most-replicated finding in the field.
+A 2025 review that pooled 19 trials in 672 people found that red light applied before exercise meaningfully reduced muscle soreness (Canez et al., 2025).
+The authors rated the certainty as low, but the effect was consistent enough that using it before exercise has become the most-repeated finding in this area.

 Performance and endurance